-->

 When to Propagate Hibiscus

 When to take hibiscus cuttings.
-To propagate hibiscus from cuttings, start in spring or summer when hibiscus produces new growth.
+To propagate hibiscus from cuttings, both hardy and tropical hibiscus, start in spring to summer when hibiscus produces new growth.
 You can take hibiscus cuttings in the months of October to January in Australia.
 The hibiscus grows from softwood to semi-hard wood cuttings from new growth.
 Softwood hibiscus branches are greenish in colour, they have not yet matured.

 Hibiscus Propagation in Soil